- Potatoes can be grown from true potato seeds (TPS) which are collected from the berries of the potato plant.

 True potato seed that is less than one year old is considered to be dormant and germination is more difficult than in older, non-dormant seed.
 Some varieties like conditions a little warmer and some a little colder.
 Some are just less domesticated and are holding onto the risk hedging strategy that is present in most seeds of wild plants; spreading germination over a long period ensures that at least some will grow under favorable conditions.
 Pallais (1995) found that dormant seed will germinate readily at 50 to 68 degrees F (10 to 20 C), but will only germinate at warmer temperatures once dormancy has been broken.

 Start true potato seeds indoors about six to eight weeks before you will be ready to plant them.
 If your growing conditions will be on the warmer side, six weeks should be fine and, if conditions will be on the cooler side, eight weeks is better.
 In that time, you should be able to produce seedlings that are about five inches (12.5 cm) tall and ready for transplant to the field.
+You really don’t need to rush to start TPS in most climates.
+If you start eight weeks before your average last frost, then some years will be colder and you will struggle to keep the seedlings in good condition until they can be transplanted.
+Unless you are in a very short season climate or one with scorching summers, you might as well give yourself a few weeks of leeway.
+I think that starting too early is one of the most common mistakes made when growing potatoes from seed.
 Once the seedlings are eight weeks old, you need to move fairly quickly to get them transplanted to the field as any with early maturities will begin to form tubers and further growth is limited once tuberization begins.
 Sowing as soon as frosts end may be important in hot summer climates, where you want the plants to be able to grow in cooler spring weather.
-In a cool summer climate, you can start potatoes from TPS as late as August and still produce a crop.
+In a cool to moderate summer climate, you can start potatoes from TPS as late as August and still produce a crop.

 Press seeds into the surface of your medium (any soil or soilless medium is fine) and then cover just barely with a little bit of fine material.
 Potato seed germination is inhibited by light, so it is important to cover them, but the seedlings are fairly weak and cannot push their way through a thick layer of soil.
 Keep the surface of the soil moist until you see seedlings beginning to emerge.
 At that point, you have two choices: you can prick out the seedlings and transfer them to another container or you can continue to grow them in the original containers.
 If you don’t transfer them, withhold water, allowing the surface of the soil to dry out before watering again.
 I prefer the first method because the conditions necessary for good germination and the conditions necessary for maintaining seedling health aren’t exactly the same.
 Most people don’t do this and still have good results, particularly if they perform two transplants (see below).
 Seedlings will usually perform best at temperatures between 60 and 70° F (16 to 20 C), but will tolerate a wider temperature range as they become established.